jeremyFreeAgent/MacOs-Web-Server-Scripts/README.md

 It's create for a project the Apache2 vhost configuration, activate the vhost, add the host entry in /etc/hosts, restart Apache2.

+### What you need

+In your Apache2 httpd.conf file :

+    NameVirtualHost *:80
+    Include sites-enabled/*

 ### Usage

 Run the command in your project folder and choose a host name :